umaine-research/.github/profile/README.md

 - [Metabarcoding at CyVerse](https://github.com/umaine-research/metebarcoding-docker/wiki)

+  - Account setup
+  - Overview of the Discovery Environment
+  - iCommands to manage DataStore
-  - Custom built interactive app to run Cutadapt, FastQC, Dada2
+  - Custom built application to run Cutadapt, FastQC, Dada2
-  - Docker container file

 <br>

-## 🌎  UMaine Research
+## 🌎  UMS Research

-Below are links to some of the current labs and groups at the University of Maine involving research and computing on campus
+Below are links to some of the current labs and groups at the University of Maine involving research and computing.
+If you would like your research group or project linked below to be publically accessible to the UMS research community, email ARCSIM at <um.arcsim@maine.edu> with your project links.

  ### Maine-eDNA Project